Jupiterium/DanielR-PhocalPoint-GameDev3/README.md

 ## Important
 PS: There seems to be an issue with level transitioning, so just load each level from Unity idividually afterwards and play/test them again.
 -> Assets/Scenes/...levels...

+### Notes
+The game is optimized with reusable/modular scripts & prefabs, as well as instantiation and deletion of unused objects in the scene to unload the gpu and memory.
+Also used baked lighting, coroutines, procedural animation for ui elements, layering, and more.